BitMine Immersion Technologies

 The Ghost of Corporate Past

-Sandy Springs Holdings Inc. was formed as part of a Delaware reorganization that occurred with a complex merger structure.
-RESS of Delaware and Sandy Springs Holdings Inc. were incorporated in Delaware on November 20, 2019.
-The reorganization involved multiple entities—RESS Merger Corporation, Renewable Energy Solution Systems, and Sandy Springs—in a structure designed to create a clean public company shell.
+Sandy Springs Holdings was shaped by exactly that kind of machinery.
+A Delaware reorganization created a clean structure through a multi-entity merger setup.
+RESS of Delaware and Sandy Springs Holdings Inc. were incorporated in Delaware on November 20, 2019, alongside other entities involved in the reorganization, including RESS Merger Corporation and Renewable Energy Solution Systems.

 The Bitcoin Mining Pivot

-On March 3, 2022 FINRA approved the Company's name change from Sandy Springs Holdings, Inc. to BitMine Immersion Technologies, Inc., and concurrently approved a new ticker symbol whereby the Company is now trading under the symbol "BMNR".
+The rebrand followed soon after.
+On March 3, 2022, FINRA approved the company’s name change from Sandy Springs Holdings, Inc. to BitMine Immersion Technologies, Inc., along with a new ticker symbol: BMNR.

 II.
 The Bitcoin Mining Years: Building Infrastructure and Credibility (2022–2024)